awsdocs/amazon-inspector-user-guide/doc_source/inspector_installing-uninstalling-agents.md

 Agent installation using the Systems Manager Run Command is not currently supported for the Debian operating system\.

 **Important**
 To use this option, make sure that your EC2 instance has the SSM Agent installed and has an IAM role that allows Run Command\.
 The SSM Agent is installed, by default, on Amazon EC2 Windows instances and Amazon Linux instances\.
 Amazon EC2 Systems Manager requires an IAM role for EC2 instances that processes commands and a separate role for users executing commands\.
-For more information, see [Installing and Configuring SSM Agent](http://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) and [Configuring Security Roles for System Manager](http://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-access.html)\.
+For more information, see [Installing and configuring SSM Agent](http://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) and [Configuring security roles for System Manager](http://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-access.html)\.

 **To install the agent on multiple EC2 instances using the Systems Manager Run Command**